deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

      -- Answer= No, 1) DNS only returns a Layer 4 IP address, and doesn't know full URLs.
 2) DNS lookups tend to be sticky, i.e, they lock on to a single machine, and they'll never stop trying to connect to that machine until TTL expires even if it's overloaded or dead (TimeToLive= how long that particular DNS lookup as valid).
 Conversely, If TTL is too short, like 0-1 second, means every single connection has to redo the DNS look up which is also costly, because each request includes another round-trip which is also slower.
 3) Not Robust - Relies on the client always doing the right thing which they don't.<br/>
 ~~ Getting data from one resource to another
  -- VPC Network (Global) is used

+why do we need vpc in google cloud?
+= A Virtual Private Cloud (VPC) is important in Google Cloud for several reasons.
+Firstly, it provides a secure and isolated environment for your resources.
+With a VPC, you can create *multiple subnets and control network access using firewall rules, helping to protect your data from unauthorized access.
+Additionally, a VPC allows for easy scalability and flexibility.
+You can expand your network by creating new subnets or adding more resources, without affecting other parts of your infrastructure.
+This enables efficient resource management and cost optimization.
+Furthermore, having a VPC enables you to establish VPN connections to securely connect your on-premises network to your Google Cloud network.
+This allows for hybrid cloud scenarios.
+Shared VPC lets you map each tier of the web service to different projects so that they can be managed by different teams while sharing a common VPC network: Resources, such as instances and load balancer components, for each tier are placed in individual service projects managed by different teams.

  -- Virtual Private Cloud = This is your private software-defined networking space in GCP.
  -- Not just resource-to-resource, it also manages the doors to outside & peers.
 It defines the overall network.
  -- Inside of it, we need subnets to divide up that space.